ConesaLab/Padhoc/README.md

 Command line example:
 python run_padhoc.py -o output_dir -k path_to_search -m 100 -y -c GE09 GE11 -z path_to_teesFolder --usergdb neo4j_user_db --passgraphdb neo4j_password -b 1 -s 'Homo sapiens' -t taxa_id -e brenda_email -p brenda_password

-2.2) Several specie:
+2.2) Several species:
 This option is run using the multiSpecies_newtork.py script.
-The options to be used are displayed using -h, but they are basically the same as in the case for one specie.
+The options to be used are displayed using -h, but they are basically the same as in the case for one species.
-This script runs several times the run_padhoc script, once for each input specie, and at the end of the script searches in InParanoid for possible homologies between the proteins of the different species.
-It also includes paralogies within one specie.
+This script runs several times the run_padhoc script, once for each input species, and at the end of the script searches in InParanoid for possible homologies between the proteins of the different species.
+It also includes paralogies within one species.

 3) Graph Compression

 All information from databases and text has now been introduced to Neo4j, the database contains thus redundant information that does not necesarily add knowledge to the graph.
 Padhoc offers the user the possibility to compress the graph database, which clusters the nodes that have a similar name.
 This step is strongly recommended and is run from padhoc's folder compress_graph as follows:

-  - One specie: python -m path.to.padhoc.compress_graph.compress_graph
+  - One species: python -m path.to.padhoc.compress_graph.compress_graph
-  - More than one specie: python -m path.to.padhoc.compress_graph.multiSpecies_compress_graph
+  - More than one species: python -m path.to.padhoc.compress_graph.multiSpecies_compress_graph

 This step can take long if the subgraph is big, since padhoc compares similarities between all entities in the database and clusters them.